Home Forensic Scientist Forensic Science Programs in Oklahoma

 You may also want to start building a professional network prior to graduation.
 This is much easier when you complete an internship and join local organizations.
 The connections you build as a student may help you find the ideal position for you after graduation.

 Want to find out what it’s like to work in a real crime lab?
 Look into forensic science technician job openings.
 Forensic science technicians work in crime labs to collect evidence, process it, and make analysis reports available to criminal justice professionals.
-Per the Bureau of Labor Statistics, Oklahoma forensic science technicians earn an average of $55,270 per year (2017).
-Demand is growing rapidly in this field, with an expected 27% increase in job openings by the year 2024 (O*Net, 2017).
+Per the Bureau of Labor Statistics, Oklahoma forensic science technicians earn an average of $68,020 per year (2022).
+Demand is growing rapidly in this field, and job openings should remain steady through the year 2030 (CareerOneNet, 2022).

 If you decide to become a criminal investigator, your forensic science background could be very useful.
 Investigators often report to crime scenes first and stay with cases until their conclusion, providing important context for forensic evidence and samples.
-In Oklahoma, criminal investigators earn an average of $68,240 per year (BLS, 2017).
-Job openings for criminal investigators may jump 10% by the year 2024 (O*Net, 2017).
+In Oklahoma, criminal investigators earn an average of $70,920 per year (BLS, 2022).
+Job openings for criminal investigators may jump 2% nationwide through the year 2030 (CareerOneStop, 2022).

 Coroners are employed by health departments and criminal justice agencies throughout Oklahoma.
 In rural areas, you may be the only coroner for an entire county, so you must be able to work independently and be self-motivated.
-Oklahoma coroners bring in an average annual salary of $52,360 (BLS, 2017).
-From 2014 through 2024, demand for coroners in Oklahoma may see a 10% boost (O*Net, 2017).
+Oklahoma coroners bring in a median annual salary of $55,130, with a 6% increase in demand for jobs expected through 2030 (CareerOneStop, 2022).

 Why not take advantage of this chance to learn more about forensic science programs in Oklahoma?